Ruby looked at her curiously. "What are they like?"

 - The Yowie is supposedly a large, humanoid creature covered in dark brown or black fur, sometimes said to have huge fangs and a pungent scent.
 They also have a lot of fangirls.
-The first reports of the creature come from Aboriginal folklore, although there have been several alleged sightings over the past few decades.
+The first reports of the creature come from Gamilaraay religion (see below) Aboriginal folklore, although there have been several alleged sightings over the past few decades.
 See also: Bigfoot, Sasquatch, and Yeti. note

-- The Bunyip is another creature originating in Aboriginal folklore which has crossed into mainstream Australian culture.
+- The Bunyip is another creature originating in Gamilaraay folklore (again, see below) which has crossed into mainstream Australian culture.
 However, unlike the Yowie, there is no definitive definition as to what a bunyip actually looks like.
 Most accounts describe it as some sort of large carnivorous, aquatic creature that dwells in billabongs (seasonal lakes) and rivers, preying on unsuspecting travelers.
 Some variants claim that it can become invisible, or take the form of a beautiful woman to lure in victims.

 - Drop Bears are large, carnivorous creatures closely related to koala "bears".
 They hunt prey by climbing tall trees and then ambushing them from above.
 Certain techniques can be used to deter drop bears, such as smearing Vegemite behind one's ears (which, in fairness, would probably deter even the most determined predator).
 Unlike the first two beasties, the drop bear does not have any reported sightings or basis in folklore, and the myth was created solely for the purpose of scaring gullible tourists.
 Interestingly, however, the drop bear has an extraordinary resemblance to a now-extinct creature known as Thylacoleo or the marsupial lion — a prehistoric, tree-dwelling ambush predator whose closest known relatives are wombats and koalas.
 However, this is obviously just an eerie coincidence...

 - Although, another version of the Drop Bear's origins stems from an Aesop, teaching children not to sit under Eucalyptus and Gum trees (a koala's natural habitat).
 Since the sometimes 100-kilogram-plus branches of gum trees have a nasty habit of breaking off suddenly...note